This guide explains how to configure a recurring transaction. It is intended for advanced users.

 Creating a Recurring Transaction

-- Navigate to Menu > Accounting > Recurring Transactions.
+- Navigate from Main Menu > Accounting > Recurring Transactions.

-- In the menu bar, click New and select the appropriate record type.
+- Click New and select the desired transaction type.

 - Enter basic information for the record, noting these details: